Skip Navigation

 With OGP’s 2023-2028 Strategy, OGP members are set to work toward a number of aspirational thematic reforms through the Open Gov Challenge.
 This section of the Open Gov Guide addresses Anti-Corruption,

-Challenge prompt: Develop or strengthen a whole-of-government anti- corruption strategy or roadmap.
+Challenge prompt: Develop, strengthen, and/or implement a whole-of-government anti-corruption legislation, strategy or roadmap.

 • Beneficial ownership